leratok-GIT/Test-Automation-Project/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request or open an Issue to discuss any changes or improvements.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [License](https://github.com/leratok-GIT/Test-Automation-Project/blob/main/LICENSE) file for details.
 ```yaml

 ---
 Replace `https://github.com/yourusername/contact_form_test_automation.git` with the actual URL of your GitHub repository.
 This README provides a comprehensive guide to your project, including how to set it up, run tests, and understand the test code.
 ```